Did you know?

 Within their chosen habitats, smooth trunkfish spend the majority of their time close to the bottom of the ocean, often hovering slightly above sandy sea beds at depths of up to 50 meters.

-Smooth trunkfish are extremely agile and, thanks to their pectoral fins, can make quick and precise movements, allowing them to navigate easily through tight spaces and maintain stability while feeding.
+Smooth trunkfish are extremely agile, and can make quick and precise movements, allowing them to navigate easily through tight spaces and maintain stability while feeding.

 Smooth Trunkfish are, for the most part, solitary fish and tend to spend the majority of their time alone or in small groups; however, during spawning seasons, they are known to gather in large groups to reproduce.